-Hospitals are an easy target for most hackers because attacks on their system were never as prevalent as they are now.
+Hospitals are an easy target for most hackers because attacks on their systems were never as prevalent as they are now.
 Cybersecurity has been relegated to satisfying HIPAA regulations, but now it must move beyond that.

 In most cases, viruses access the hospital network through human error.
 Some report that the Henderson, Kentucky hospital became infected through a simple spam email.
-Social engineering continues to be one of the most-used tools in the hackers arsenal.
+Social engineering continues to be one of the most-used tools in the hacker's arsenal.
 Training employees on best practices should be a requirement, but as attacks become more targeted, easily identifying malicious attempts to infect the network can become more difficult.

 A False Sense of Security